Squashedapricot/automated_assement_test/README.md

 ## Database (Haven't chosen one yet but leaning towards mariaDB)

-## Restricting user from exiting full screen mode,changing tab or minimising can be handle by browser apis
+## Restricting user from exiting full screen mode,changing tab or minimising can be handle by browser's API's